50 Things You Do Everyday That Annoy Other People

 That batch of steamed broccoli or reheated salmon that you decided to bring to work has to be one of the greatest olfactory office offenses.
 There are few things more irritating—or nauseating—than having the entire office fill up with the scent of someone’s questionable cuisine.

 Not wiping down the machines at the gym

 We get it: You’re tired and a little distracted after a hard workout.
 That said, unless you’re trying to get yourself banned from the gym, it really is your responsibility to personally wipe your sweat off the machines.

 Talking incessantly about your diet

 Unless someone asks you about your diet, odds are they don’t really have much interest in hearing about it.
-Your friends probably know the ins and outs of going vegan or ditching gluten without you rattling off everything you eat in a week.
+Your friends probably get the gist of going vegan or ditching gluten.
+They don’t need you rattling off everything you ate last week.

 Gushing about new relationships

 Is new love special and magical?
 Of course!
 Is it really, really, really annoying for someone else to hear why you think your significant other has the world’s most perfect calves?
-Of course.
+Absolutely.

 Keeping your phone’s sound on

 While science has yet to confirm it, virtually anyone can attest to the fact that the sounds made by another person’s phone in public are at least 1,000 percent more irritating than the sounds made by their own devices.